 Most vegetables don’t need to be peeled.
 Peeling is only if the skin is so tough that it is unpalatable.
 Consider just giving the roots a good scrub and eating them whole.
 It produces less waste and since most micronutrients live in the skins, you’ll be getting more nutritional bang for your buck.

-Want even more cooking tips from chef Abra?
+Want even more cooking tips on vegetables from chef Abra?
 Stay tuned for our “Open Kitchen” Instagram story next Wednesday, March 6th, when you can submit your top cooking questions for Abra to answer the following week!